Skip to content

 Not sure how to choose the right Google Voice alternative?
 Here’s what you should look for:

-4. Reliability: You can’t afford for your business phone to go down — and neither can your customers.
-Prioritize business phone providers that have a history of reliable uptime.
+4. Reliability: You can’t afford for your business phone to go down, and neither can your customers.
+Prioritize business phone providers that show consistent service uptime.

-5. Ease of use: Making the switch to a new VoIP can be stressful or off-putting for your team.
-Choose a Google Voice alternative that offers apps on every device so team members can use what’s most convenient for them.
+5. Ease of use: Switching to a new VoIP phone solution can be stressful and distracting for your team.
+Choose a Google Voice replacement that’s easy to set up and use.
+Prioritize providers that offer apps on every platform so that your team can use their existing devices to communicate with customers.

-Google Voice alternatives: OpenPhone iOS and Mac apps
+Google Voice alternatives: Quo iOS and Mac apps

-OpenPhone is a business phone built specifically for startups and scaling businesses.
-Unlike Google Voice and most of its competitors, OpenPhone offers all the key features a business phone needs — with no hidden fees and starting at just $15 per user per month.
-OpenPhone also has a sleek user interface and dedicated customer support to make your experience 10 times better.
+Quo is a business phone built specifically for startups and scaling businesses.
+Unlike Google Voice and most of its competitors, Quo offers all the key features a business phone needs — with no hidden fees and starting at just $15 per user per month.
+Quo also has a sleek user interface and dedicated customer support to make your experience 10 times better.

 Ready to make the switch?
-You can start calling and texting with OpenPhone today.
+You can start calling and texting with Quo today.

 Sign up for a free trial in under a minute.